Ferry system boasts of taxpayer savings that don't add up

 Last fall, in the course of reporting on WSF’s proposal for pay hikes of 25 and 28 percent for some skilled ferry workers, WSF Director Lynne Griffith and her team of managers touted the successes of ferry system reforms implemented in the wake of KING’s 2010 “Waste on the Water” series.
 Griffith said WSF is now a more efficient agency that had saved millions of dollars in labor costs and that system leadership was dedicated to “managing the overtime.”

-But an analysis of WSF’s budget found few reforms were implemented and little or no savings accrued.
-WSF data showed labor costs soared from a total of $95 million in 2012 to $113 million in 2015.
+An analysis of collective bargaining agreements and financial documents generated by the governor’s budget office, Washington State Office of Financial Management (OFM), found promised reforms did not materialize.

-“When you have a public agency saying they’re going to reform the agency and save money and then they find ways to pay themselves back, that is dishonest and it makes it very difficult for the public to trust officials,” said Mariya Frost, director of the Coles Center for Transportation at the Washington Policy Center, a conservative think tank based in Olympia.
-“This information comes to us (from KING) at a time when we are told every year that we are in a funding transportation crisis,” said Frost.
+“When you have a public agency saying they’re going to reform the agency and save money and then they find ways to pay themselves back, that is dishonest, and it makes it very difficult for the public to trust officials,” said Mariya Frost, director of the Coles Center for Transportation at the Washington Policy Center, a conservative think tank based in Olympia.
+“This information comes to us (from KING) at a time when we are told every year that we are in a funding transportation crisis."

-Washington State Dept. of Transportation leaders declared a new way of doing business in 2011, after suffering a public bruising the year prior, when the KING 5 Investigators aired a multi-part series, “Waste on the Water,” that exposed millions of wasted tax dollars, mostly by management sanctioned perks such as paying some office workers to drive to and from work and employees gaming the system to pad their pay checks while managers looked the other way.
+Washington State Department of Transportation leaders declared a new way of doing business in 2011, after suffering a public bruising the year prior, when the KING 5 Investigators aired a multi-part series, “Waste on the Water."
+The series exposed millions of wasted tax dollars, mostly by management sanctioned perks such as paying some office workers to drive to and from work and employees gaming the system to pad their paychecks while managers looked the other way.

 “By God the ferry system needs help.
 It can’t operate on the funding it has.
 We must all do everything we can and yes that means employees giving up on some of the benefits and compensation they have,” said Paula Hammond, Secretary of the Washington State Dept. of Transportation in 2010 in response to “Waste on the Water” reports.
 Hammond has since retired.